plainC/wrest/README.md

 that implement the REST methods.
 When the server is started, use `-m PATH` option to load a specific REST service.
 Each REST method is implemented as a separate callback which gets a parsed HTTP request as an argument.
+The callback will then fill HTTP response structure and returns.
+Only fields that are set, e.g.
+`resp->set_cookie = "UserID=JohnSmith";`, are written to the server's response
+message.
+The response body should be written to ´resp->body` and it must be
+\0-terminated.

 ## To Build